petercorke/RVC3-python/README.md

 ```

 This provides an interactive Python (IPython) session with all the Toolboxes
 preloaded, and ready to go.
-It's a convenient and "MATLAB-like" workbench
+It's a highly capable, convenient, and
-environment for robotics and computer vision.
+"MATLAB-like" workbench environment for robotics and computer vision.

 For example to load an ETS model of a Panda robot, solve a forward kinematics
 and inverse kinematics problem, and an interactive graphical display is simply: